Mount Everest webcam

 The Mount Everest Webcam (EWC) is the highest webcam in the world, located on Kala Patthar (5,675 metres or 18,619 ft), a mountain in Nepal directly facing Mount Everest.

 Features

 It is a webcam located on Kala Patthar, a mountain in Nepal located in front of Everest, in the Himalayas Himalaya, at an elevation of 5675 m.
-The webcam capture video footage of the summit of Mount Everest and is the highest webcam in the world.
-It was installed for the first time by Italian scientists as part of the EvK2CNR / NAST Piramide Observatory Laboratory project, which had and aims to collect scientific information and data on climate change, in particular as regards the physics and chemistry of atmosphere, the study of the evolution of glaciers, water and related phenomena, human health, vegetation and fauna in the Everest region, research related to seismology, geology and geophysics.
+The webcam captures video footage of the summit of Mount Everest and is the highest webcam in the world.
+It was installed for the first time by Italian scientists as part of the EvK2CNR / NAST Piramide Observatory Laboratory project, which aims to collect scientific information and data on climate change, in particular as regards the physics and chemistry of atmosphere, the study of the evolution of glaciers, water and related phenomena, human health, vegetation and fauna in the Everest region, research related to seismology, geology and geophysics.
 Projects related to territorial development and capacity building are also active.

-After a period of a few years with a reduced operation, the Pyramid Observatory Lobaoratory restarts its rebirth by restoring its meteorological stations and symbolically, on the occasion of the opening of COP27, activating a Webcam and turning on the unique and formidable vision of EVEREST, the roof of the world, as a sign of environmental hope.